hepaestus/ubuntu_club_notes/linux_commands.md

 - `ps -afew`: Displays a detailed list of all running processes.
 - `kill [PID]`: Terminates a process with the specified Process ID (PID).

+## LS Commands

+- `lscpu` : Displays detailed information about the CPU architecture.
+- `lsblk` : Lists information about all available or the specified block devices.
+- `lsusb` : Lists all USB devices connected to the system.

+## SUDO Command

+The `sudo` command stands for "superuser do" and allows a permitted user to execute a command as the superuser or another user, as specified by the security policy.
+It is commonly used to perform administrative tasks that require elevated privileges.

+- `sudo [command]`: Executes a command with superuser (root) privileges.
+You may be prompted to enter your password.
+- `sudo lshw`: Displays detailed information about the hardware configuration of the system.
+- `sudo fdisk -l`: Lists all disk partitions and their details (requires superuser privileges).

 ## Networking

 - `ping [hostname or IP]`: Sends ICMP echo requests to test network connectivity.